Your checklist for Microsoft AX 2012 and older:

 Have auto log off on thin clients for anything over a few hours as AX sessions can become corrupt if a user tries to reconnect.

-Check for users last login dates so you can disable any used accounts for license saving
+12. Check for users last login dates - so you can disable any unused accounts for License saving

 - Microsoft address the common request from customers to be able to audit security allocations made for users in Dynamics AX